 What about Crime in Mexico?

-How do I pay for my dental treatment and other purchases in Mexico?
+How do I pay for my dental treatment and other expenses in Mexico?

 What documentation is necessary to travel to Mexico?

-U.S. citizens re-entering the United States by land are required to present a valid WHIT-compliant document, which include:
+U.S. citizens re-entering the United States by land are required to present a valid WHIT-compliant document, which includes:

 - U.S. Passports